simatec/ioBroker.backitup/docs/en/backitup.md

 The specification of the IP address must remain empty for the copy function.

 ## Dropbox
-To use the backup in the Dropbox, an access token and an APP must be created at https://www.dropbox.com/developers/apps <br><br>
+To use the backup in the Dropbox, an access token and an APP must be created at https://www.dropbox.com/developers/apps<br><br>
 * Step 1: Use the "Create Backup" button
-* Step 2: Select "Dropbox API"
+* Step 2: Select "Scoped access"
 * Step 3: Select "App folder"
-* Step 4: Enter "Name your app"
+* Step 4: Enter "Name your app" and select the "Create App" button
+* Step 5: In the "Permissions" tab, set all 4 ticks in the "Files and folders" area
+* Step 6: In the "Settings" tab, set the "Access token expiration" to "No expiration"
-* Step 5: Press the "Generated access token" button (the token is entered in the Backitup settings)<br><br>
+* Step 7: Press the "Generated access token" button (This generated token is entered in the Backitup settings)<br><br>
 In your Dropbox there is now a new folder called "Apps"

 ## Google Drive